alexwlchan/alexwlchan.net/src/_drafts/finding-the-bottlenecks-in-an-ecs-cluster.md

 ---

 At work, we use Amazon's EC2 Container Service (ECS) to run some of our applications.
-ECS is a service for orchestrating Docker containers -- you describe a collection of containers you want to run, and then ECS finds somewhere to run them.
+ECS is a service for orchestrating Docker containers -- you describe a collection of containers you want to run, and then ECS finds somewhere to start them.

-If you look in the ECS console, you can see graphs of the CPU and memory utilisation for your containers:
+If you look in the ECS console, you can see graphs of the CPU and memory utilisation for an app:

 <img src="/images/2020/ecs_metric_graphs.png" style="width: 616px;">